janmarthedal/janmr.com/content/blog/2023/12/origin-centered-simple-linear-regression.md

 That is, we want to minimize the sum of the squares of the vertical distances between the points and the line.

-To find the stationary points of $J$, we first set the partial derivative with respect to $b$ to zero:
+To find the stationary point of $J$, we first set the partial derivative with respect to $b$ to zero:

 $$
 0 = \frac{\partial J}{\partial b}